School Milk Knowledge Hub

 The following aspects are addressed:

-• An introduction to the importance of healthy food at school;
+• An introduction to the importance of healthy food at school

-• Formal school milk programmes; and
+• Formal school milk programmes

 • Sustainability and affordability of school milk programmes.